jrdennisoss/dosboxrm/RMDOS_API.md

 This appears to be a callback that is expected to happen once the driver has either closed or stopped the media playing.
 I'm leaning towards this being an "I'm about to close the media handle" callback, but at this point I am not 100% sure.
-However by invoking this callback when we are called to close a media handle, this fixes "The RTZ Click-to-Skip Bug" mentioned below...
+However by invoking this callback when we are called to close a media handle, this fixes "The RTZ Click-to-Skip Bug" mentioned below.

 ### Command/Function 09h - Unknown
 No idea what this does.
 I am not (yet) calling it.